anh0001/evo-legged-robotics/README.md

 ## Overview

-This project is a Python port of evolutionary robotics code originally implemented in C++ using the Open Dynamics Engine (ODE).
 The implementation uses PyBullet for physics simulation and implements various evolutionary algorithms to generate effective locomotion patterns for multi-legged robots.

 The robot model features a main body with multiple articulated legs, each with multiple degrees of freedom.
 The project includes: